mattgodbolt/pt-three-ways-pres/notes.md

 # Object-Oriented
 * Overall design
+  * Scene graph with a base class
+  * Show base class
+  * Renderer object that takes a Scene and a camera
 * Testability
+  * Specific tests for sphere, triangle
+  * `mocked` out tests?
 * Performance
+  * TODO
   * Show devirtualisation in CE?
+* Build time

 ---

 # Functional
 * Design
 * Testability
 * Performance
+* Build time
 * Admission about `std::optional<>` (maybe?)
 * Observations; found bugs using it (see below), plus perf benefits
 ---